 Many people are familiar with the chinampa agricultural system of Mexico City’s Xochimilco.
 It is less well known that the same chinampa agriculture system sustained the population here.
 The Tequila Volcano is long extinct but it left a large reserve of obsidian.
-That glass like rock was made into all sorts of cutting tools and spear tips that were traded far and wide.
-Between agriculture and industry this prehispanic community must have been a site to see back in the day.
+That glass-like rock was made into all sorts of cutting tools and spear tips that were traded far and wide.
+Between agriculture and industry, this pre-Hispanic community must have been a sight to see back in the day.

 Ahualulco de Mercado

 Ten minutes down the road from the Guachimontones archaeological site there is an amazing 17th century ex-hacienda that has been turned into a hotel and restaurant.
 There is a movement to restore and maintain these old houses as quasi museums.
 It is fascinating to see how the wealthy lived in centuries past.
 The Hacienda del Carmen hotel is not cheap.
 To keep the cost down a little you can make reservations at the restaurant and still get a chance to experience this living history.

 Maru Toledo is one of the preeminent voices of Jalisco documenting oral tradition and writing cookbooks.
 She hosts some amazing culinary experiences highlighting ranch style food.
 Her recipes and cooking techniques are centuries old.
 They cook on a wood fired comal and make cheese and vinegar in the old school way.